In a time where everyone is rushing around at supersonic speed to get things done, trying to be more productive and achieve our goals.

 Those 4 simple questions can help you to peg your tasks and projects into some kind of logical order based on time, value and type.

-Try this with your own list and let me know how you get on.
+Try this with your own to do list and let me know how you get on.

 The ONE Thing is not an idea I came up with by myself, unfortunately.

 This book from Gary Keller is the best book I have read in 2014 and I've read quite a few.

 What’s the ONE Thing you can do such that by doing it everything else will be easier or unnecessary?